 “Not at all, but I know the type,” he replied.

 They sat and chit-chatted with Sandra, one of the servers, after she took the orders.
 Gray Coat said something funny that made her giggle, but it seemed to piss off Black Coat.
-After that she hurried to the counter.
+She hurried to the counter to diffuse the problem.

 I brought my attention back to Franklin.